summyalena/YouthSummit/README.md

 # YouthSummit
-# Si.
-Port-Folio

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-> This project objective is to understand how to build a portfolio, which is one of the most powerful tools in our software developer toolbox; it's the simplest way of demonstrating what we're truly capable of as developers, and it's a quick and easy way for recruiters and hiring managers to get an idea of what we can bring to their teams.
+> This project is developed as a capstone project to put to test all we have learnt during the module.
+It is a youth non-profit organization that creates awareness for an up-coming conference for the youths.
+This project is done in fulfillment to the requirements Microverse has made.

 ## Description